 Turn off your ignition as well as all the lights and other electric or electronic device that may use battery power when the ignition is off.
 Disconnect the ignition system by uncoupling the ignition coil or taking out the fuel pump fuse or relay.

-Dead battery terminals are sometimes difficult to spot with a just simple visual inspection; hence, you should use a multimeter.
+Voltage drop at a bad battery terminal connection is sometimes difficult to spot with a just simple visual inspection; hence, you should use a multimeter, or in extreme cases, a test light as shown in this very short video:

 Do the same for the other battery terminal but this time, the black probe should be the one touching the negative battery post and the meter’s red probe to the cable terminal that connects to the same battery post.
-If the multimeter registers more than 0.5 volts, check the terminals for damage.
+If the multimeter registers more than 0.5 volts on the positive terminal or more than 0.1 volt on the negative terminal,remove and clean the terminals.

 Testing your car’s battery voltage can be done using a voltmeter or a power probe.